coronel08/my-notes/notes/docs/aws.md

 * AWS CloudHSM - security model that lets you use your own encryption keys
 * AWS CodePipeline - Full CI build for AWS, Codestar is a wrapper that groups everything into one
     * AWS CodeCommit - used for software version control by developers. github clone
-        * Use AWS STS with AssumeRole API to share cross accounts, SSH Keys, or HTTPS credentials in user profiles.
+        * Use AWS STS with AssumeRole API to share cross accounts.
+SSH Keys, Git credentials, AWS access keys, or HTTPS credentials in user profiles.
 Doesnt support HTTP public access
     * AWS CodeBuild - continuous integration service allows testing code, jenkins clone
         * builds docker images, uses buidspec.yml(placed at root folder) for instructions
         * by default can't access resources in VPC, CodeBuild is launched outside of VPC
+        * Timeouts - default value is 8 hours, can change it between 5 min - 8 hours.
     * AWS CodeDeploy - automates code deployment to instances.
         * Order is Stop Application => Before Install => After Install => Start Application
         * Deployment Groups - contains settings and configurations used during deployment such as rollbacks, triggers, and alarms
         * Hooks - correspond to lifecycle events such as ApplicationStart, ApplicationStop, etc.
         * Agent - a software package that makes it possible to be used in CodeDeploy
-* AWS Config - continually audit, monitor for compliance, or vulnerabilities in AWS.Helps with compliance auditing, security analysis, change management, and troubleshooting.
 * Amazon Detective - easily investigate security findings.
 * AWS Glue - data transformation tool that Extracts, Transforms, and Load service
 * Amazon GuardDuty - threat detection that monitors accounts and workloads